 Places like hotels and schools are filled with all different kinds of people on a regular basis.
 There’s a constant influx of people entering and exiting the building, and it can be hard to control what they bring in, what they take out, and what kind of pest activity they could be attracting.
 This goes for office buildings, healthcare facilities, retail stores, and many other places with a lot of human activity.

-So, how do you know if you have bed bugs?
+So, how do you know if you have bed bugs in Las Vegas?
 It’s good to be aware of the basic characteristics, although it’s rare to catch a bed bug in the open.
 Because they’re only active at night when we’re asleep, we seldom get to see them in action.
 Regardless, here are some of the main identifiers to help you accurately detect these bloodsucking culprits.

 Bed Bug ID

 - Body – Flat, oval-shaped, broad (swollen and elongated after feeding)

 - Features – Have antennae, six legs, and no wings

 - Size – Measure up to 3/16’’ long; around the size of an apple seed

 Trying to spot these little pests can be a big waste of time.
 They’re very skilled at hiding away, waiting until their host is sleeping, so they can stealthily sneak in a meal.
 While they’re most often associated with beds, box springs, and mattresses, bed bugs also hide behind baseboards, upholstery, wallpaper, picture frames, and other remote areas.
 If you’re trying to figure out whether or not you’re experiencing bed bug activity in your Las Vegas home, there are some telltale signs to look out for.